 Institutions of learning usually have their fraternal and literary societies.
 The Bible Training School does not have these.
-Its chief student organization is a society known as the Students' This is an aggressive society or-Mission Band. ganized to create and stimulate interest in worldwide missions.
-It includes every student, and is largely responsible for the distinctive missionary atmosphere which pervades the School. ting ideals into practice, this society has assumed the sole support of Mr. Clayton Steiner, a graduate of the Bible Training School, now serving as a missionary in Peru, South America.
-Friday evening the students of the Mission Band conduct a public missionary service, and by divine providence many choice missionaries from India, China, Japan, South America, the Philippine Islands, Armenia, Russia, and other countries, have addressed these meetings, firing anew the missionary zeal which burned in the hearts of the students.
-This society also has charge of noon day prayer meetings, the weekly schedule of which includes every mission field.
+Its chief student organization is a society known as the Students' Mission Band.
+This is an aggressive society organized to create and stimulate interest in world-wide missions.
+It includes every student, and is largely responsible for the distinctive missionary atmosphere which pervades the School.
+Putting ideals into practice, this society has assumed the sole support of Mr. Clayton Steiner, a graduate of the Bible Training School, now serving as missionary in Peru, South America.
+Each Friday evening the students of the Mission Band conduct a public missionary service, and by divine providence many choice missionaries from India, Afghanistan, Tibet, China, Japan, South America, the Philippine Islands, Armenia, Palestine, Russia, and other countries, have addressed these meetings, firing anew the missionary zeal which burned in the hearts of the students.
+This society also has charge of noon-day prayer meetings, the weekly schedule of which includes every mission field.